coin3d/coin3d-soqt-examples/README.md

 ## Magic Lantern Dependencies
 The Coin 3D library can be found on Github in the [mle-coin3d project](https://github.com/coin3d/mle-coin3d)

-The Coin SoQt library is also located on Sourceforce under the [mle-SoQt project](https://github.com/coin3d/mle-SoQt).
+The Coin SoQt library is also located on Github under the [mle-SoQt project](https://github.com/coin3d/mle-SoQt).